Self-expansion model: Barriers to self-expansion at the intergroup level

 Self-expansion motives can explain why people may appreciate intergroup contact, however, it can also provide explanations for why we avoid this intergroup contact.
 People may be cautious of self-expansion due to a sense of self-loss.
 As we self-expand in one area we may put ourselves at risk of losing aspects of the self in another area.
 Consequently, people may be fearful of creating a close relationship with an out group member as this may trigger animosity from original ingroup members.
 Often individuals must attempt to balance the potential benefits of including the out group in the self with the potential loss of ingroup friends and the associated resources.
 If the self-loss outweighs the self-expansion, it is possible for a decrease in perceived self-efficacy.

 The second barrier to self-expansion is the risk that an overabundance of self-expansion might occur in too short a period.
 The accumulation of new resources and perspectives in our self-concept leads to a need for self-integration (i.e. combining different resources, identities and perspectives into single overarching self-concept).
 An excessive amount of self-expansion without proper self-integration can be quite stressful (e.g. moving to a new city, or starting a new job).
 It has been suggested that when a person is socially stable, self-expansion via an out group member is most likely to be successful.
 Consequently, the likelihood for cross-group contact and the inclusion of the out group in the self is dependent on the degree of self-expansion in other domains.
-Expansion = motivation and believing.

-Self-expansion beyond relationships

-More recently, self-expansion research has begun to shift away from investigating self-expansion in a social context (e.g. romantic relationships) and instead has focused on self-expansion processes and outcomes of self-expansion at the individual level.
-Research has also focused on self-expansion in domains such as the workplace.
-Results of these research studies has shown that self-expansion can (and does) occur at the individual level (e.g. through hobbies and spiritual experiences) and in workplace settings.
-Similar to findings from social self-expansion literature, individual self-expansion also has positive effects and includes the same processes (e.g. motivation, self-efficacy).
-Self-expansion has also been presented theoretically within a framework of self-concept change.
-That is, self-concept change can be thought of as occurring along two independent dimensions: valence (positive vs. negative content) and direction of change (increase vs. decrease in content) and self-expansion represents one of the four possible processes of self-concept change (increasing positive content).